cyclejs-community/component-combinators/documentation/m.md

     - we keep also the non-DOM sinks returned by the children (default non-DOM sink merge)
     - content MAY be empty

+#Tips
+- when writing the component tree, a common error is to use `[parentComponent]` to signify a parent component without children.
+This will actually be parsed as one unique child component (i.e. as `[uniqueChild]`).
+The correct syntax would be `[parentComponent, []]`.

-# Possible improvements
+# Roadmap
+- review settings inheritance
-- should make `localSettings`, settings which are only applied locally, i.e. for `makeOwnSinks`, and not passed down to the children.
-That would allow to customize those own sinks as a function of the settings from construction time (inherited from parent and ancestors) at runtime.
+	- ? should make `localSettings`, settings which are only applied locally, i.e. for `parentComponent`, and not passed down to the children.
+That would allow to customize those parent sinks as a function of the settings from construction time (inherited from parent and ancestors) at runtime.
 Settings  for now are inherited as `parent <- grand parent <- ... patriarch`.
 - TODO : design better trace information
     // for instance outer trace could be concatenated to inner trace to trace also the
     // component hierarchy
-- TODO : rethink maybe design of makeOwnSinks : that is the parent component!!
-    // - change the name to parentComponent, or make it the first of the array, or
-    // [parent,[children]], whatever is best, but seems better to take it out of first arg so I
-    // can then easily curry on the first argument (parent cmponent concern bothers here)
 - TODO : also add slot mechanism to default DOM merge to include child component at given
     // position of parent
     //       necessary to add a `currentPath` parameter somewhere which